poscar/tensorflow-js-intro/README.md

 # tensorflow-js-intro

-Introduction to [TensorFlow.js](https://js.tensorflow.org/) by building a website that is able to recognize hand drawn digits in a [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) element.
+Introduction to [TensorFlow.js](https://js.tensorflow.org/) by building a web app that is able to recognize hand drawn digits in a [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) element.